Andrew Brookes – Employer Solutions Specialist

 Low emissions cars

 Car fuel benefits for company cars are increasingly expensive with a double increase applied annually to reduce the number of drivers for whom this is worthwhile.
-It is even more unlikely that a car fuel benefit is cost-effective for hybrid cars.
+It is especially unlikely that a car fuel benefit is cost-effective for hybrid cars.

 Electricity is not regarded as a fuel by HMRC and a car fuel benefit does not apply to pure electric company cars.